Skip navigation

 Prepare for Local & Global Ministry Impact Through the Master’s in Evangelism & Mission Degree Program

 Are you ready to train laborers for God’s great harvest?
-Regent’s Master of Arts in Evangelism & Mission will equip you to effectively spread the gospel in your local community and to the nations.
+Regent’s Master of Arts in Evangelism & Mission can equip you to effectively spread the gospel in your local community and to the nations.
 This degree offers a balanced blend of coursework that includes Old and New Testament, Spiritual Formation, and Christian Theology, alongside specialty classes.
-You’ll quickly gain the practical tools needed to minister in a variety of settings with a strong foundation for reaching the lost.
+You can quickly gain the practical tools needed to minister in a variety of settings with a strong foundation for reaching the lost.
 This degree is offered fully online and taught by seasoned evangelists, missionaries, and respected faculty in Virginia Beach who desire to see the Great Commission fulfilled.

 BROADEN YOUR UNDERSTANDING